 Peace Corps Reopens Program in Liberia

-Over 4,400 Peace Corps Volunteers served in Liberia from 1962 to 1990, until the program was suspended due to the Liberian civil war.
-With the country enjoying a new period of peace, and at the request of President Johnson-Sirleaf, the Peace Corps will re-establish a program in Liberia that will focus on education.
+Over 3,832 Peace Corps Volunteers served in Liberia from 1962 to 1990, until the program was suspended due to the Liberian civil war.
+With the country enjoying a new period of stability and at the request of President Sirleaf, the Peace Corps has re-established a program in Liberia.
+President Sirleaf said in her request, "Such short-term projects aimed at raising the capacities and capabilities of Liberian teachers would have a profound impact upon civil society as a whole."

-The Peace Corps is celebrating a 47-year legacy of service at home and abroad.
-Currently there are more than 8,000 Volunteers abroad, a 37-year high for Volunteers in the field.
-Since 1961, more than 190,000 Volunteers have helped promote a better understanding between Americans and the people of the 139 countries where Volunteers have served, including Liberia.
+As the Peace Corps approaches its 50th anniversary, its service legacy continues to promote peace and friendship around the world.
+Historically, over 195,000 Volunteers have helped promote a better understanding between Americans and the people of the 139 countries in which they have served.
+Applications to serve in the Peace Corps have increased 16 percent this past year, the largest boost in the last five years.
+Currently, 7,876 Peace Corps Volunteers are serving in 75 countries, including Liberia.
 Peace Corps Volunteers must be U.S. citizens and at least 18 years of age.
 Peace Corps service is a 27-month commitment.

 # # #